 lpc computes the least squares solution to

 Solving the least squares problem via the normal equations

 leads to the Yule-Walker equations

-Jackson, L. B., Digital Filters and Signal Processing, Second Edition, Kluwer Academic Publishers, 1989. pp. 255–257.
+Jackson, L. B. Digital Filters and Signal Processing.
+2nd Edition.
+Boston: Kluwer Academic Publishers, 1989, pp. 255–257.